Symbiosis: Mutualism

 A further example is the goby, a fish which sometimes lives together with a shrimp.
 The shrimp digs and cleans up a burrow in the sand in which both the shrimp and the goby fish live.
 The shrimp is almost blind, leaving it vulnerable to predators when outside its burrow.
-In case of danger, the goby touches the shrimp with its tail to warn it.
-When that happens both the shrimp and goby quickly retreat into the burrow.
+In case of danger, the goby touches the shrimp with its tail to warn it, and both quickly retreat into the burrow.
 Different species of gobies (Elacatinus spp.) also clean up ectoparasites in other fish, possibly another kind of mutualism.

-A spectacular example of obligate mutualism is the relationship between the siboglinid tube worms and symbiotic bacteria that live at hydrothermal vents and cold seeps.
-The worm has no digestive tract and is wholly reliant on its internal symbionts for nutrition.
+An example of obligate mutualism is the relationship between the siboglinid tube worms and bacteria in hydrothermal vents and cold seeps.
+The worm has no digestive tract and is therefore wholly reliant on its internal symbionts for nutrition.
 The bacteria oxidize either hydrogen sulfide or methane, which the host supplies to them.
-These worms were discovered in the late 1980s at the hydrothermal vents near the Galapagos Islands and have since been found at deep-sea hydrothermal vents and cold seeps in all of the world's oceans.

-Mutualism improves both organism's competitive ability and will outcompete organisms of the same species that lack the symbiont.
+Mutualism improves both organisms' competitive ability, enabling them to outperform members of the same species that lack the symbiont.

 A facultative symbiosis is seen in encrusting bryozoans and hermit crabs.
 The bryozoan colony (Acanthodesia commensale) develops a cirumrotatory growth and offers the crab (Pseudopagurus granulimanus) a helicospiral-tubular extension of its living chamber that initially was situated within a gastropod shell.

-Many types of tropical and sub-tropical ants have evolved very complex relationships with certain tree species.